mfcovington/Log-Reproducible/README.md

 ## Future Features

-Some features I may add are:
+Some features I might add are:

 - Verbose mode
     - Print to screen the parameters used when reproducing an archived run